Espostoa lanata [es-POS-toh-uh la-NA-tuh] is a columnar type cactus belonging to the genus Espostoa and the family Cactaceae.

 - Snowball Cactus

-The main difference between these two cacti is that Peruvian Old Man has spiny thorns and the Old Man of Mexico does not.
+The main difference between these two cacti is that Peruvian Old Man has sharp spines or thorns and the Old Man of Mexico does not.

 Espostoa Lanata Care